AudriusButkevicius/RemoteHands/README.md

 ## Inspiration

-This was heavily based on https://github.com/ReClassNET/ReClass.NET-MemoryPipePlugin Kudos to them for the inspiration.
+This was heavily based on https://github.com/ReClassNET/ReClass.NET-MemoryPipePlugin

+Kudos to them for their hard work.